 - Exercise and sleep well.
 Another as yet unexplained phenomenon, but observable nonetheless, is the tendency for people to eat better once they start exercising regularly.
 The two habits seem to be complimentary, so if you find it easier to get into exercise, start with this first and you may find that you naturally start to prefer a healthier diet.
 Getting the proper amount of quality sleep will also improve perceived energy levels and therefore steer you away from ‘quick energy’ and comfort foods.

 The link between sleep, stress and mental state is somewhat better understood.
-Stress and depression has been shown to disrupt sleep in at least 65% of cases amongst adults (and 90% of cases amongst children!), and conversely, sleep problems very often precede the onset of mental illness (Cho, et al., 2008).
+Stress and depression have been shown to disrupt sleep in at least 65% of cases amongst adults (and 90% of cases amongst children!), and conversely, sleep problems very often precede the onset of mental illness (Cho, et al., 2008).

 Self-esteem, entailing perceived capability to meet demands and responsibilities, self-management, emotional management and the perception of stress appear to sit behind these connections.
 Poor sleep lowers our coping thresholds creating a vicious cycle affecting confidence in oneself and emotional wellbeing.
 The technical phrase is “reciprocal association”, a relationship documented empirically between insomnia and burnout (Armon, 2009).